Smoothed one-core and core--multi-shell regular black holes: New distributions

 It is straightforward to show that the transverse pressure~\eqref{set1} is up to a constant factor given by

 for all $r$.
 This vanishes in the limit $r\to\infty$.
 It is negative for $0\leq r<r_0$, null for $r=r_0$, and positive for $r>r_0$ where

+which is just the point where $\mathbb{D}_n(r,\theta)$ has its inflection point~\eqref{ip2}.
+First note that $r_{\star}>r_0$~\eqref{cs5}.
 One may call the value $r_0$ the distributional radius of the black hole or that of the galaxy.
 It is a measure of the distance beyond which the effects of vacuum due to the fuzzy distribution of matter tend to be neglected.
 For a Gaussian distribution~\eqref{i1}, $r_0=\infty$, that is, the tangential pressure is negative for the whole range of the radial coordinate.
 One sees that the distributions~\eqref{d3} provide more realistic models for describing fuzzy matter distributions or galactic dark matter halos.

-Note that $r_0$ is just $\tilde{r}_{h+}$~\eqref{mt}.
-This is a mere ``specific" coincidence and it depends on the nature of the mass distribution $\mathcal{D}$; for a Gaussian distribution~\eqref{i1} we have $\tilde{r}_{h+}$ and $r_0=\infty$.
-The fact that $r_0=\tilde{r}_{h+}$ means that black holes with an outer horizon given by~\eqref{mt} have maximum temperature and their transverse pressure is positive outside the horizon.

 For black hole solutions one may constrain the values of $\theta$ upon requiring that all the fuzzy matter distribution be confined within the inner horizon.
 This allows one to describe classically the geometry outside the event horizon.